Primary and backup power

 Creating a cooperation platform to effectively connect and use the potential of its associated entities for the promotion and development of hydrogen technologies and clean coal technologies.

 Promoting, supporting and developing research, products and services for the application of hydrogen technologies and clean coal technologies in the national economy in order to significantly raise the technological level of the Polish economy both inside and outside the European Union.

-The Polish Conference for Hydrogen Energy and Technologies (PCHET) has already become a permanent fixture in the landscape of substantive industry events.
-We are already inviting you to the next edition of the conference, which will take place on October 4-5, 2023, at the Pomeranian Science and Technology Park, in Gdynia.
+The annual Polish Conference for Hydrogen Energy and Technologies (PCHET) has already become a permanent fixture in the landscape of substantive industry events.
+We are already inviting you to the next edition of the conference, which will be held on October 4-5, 2023, at the Pomeranian Science and Technology Park, in Gdynia.

-The main topic of this year's PCHET will be large-scale production of green hydrogen and innovative methods of its production, and the goal is no longer just to popularize this energy carrier, but primarily to seek partnerships for cooperation and project implementation.
+The main theme of this year's edition of PCHET will be large-scale production of green hydrogen and innovative methods of its production, and the goal is no longer just to popularize this energy carrier, but above all to seek partnerships for cooperation and project implementation.

 We are already inviting speakers, exhibitors and sponsors, to co-create this unique event on the map of Polish conferences, the hydrogen technology industry!

 Hydrogen organizations from Poland, the Czech Republic, Estonia, Lithuania, Latvia, Slovakia, Slovenia, Hungary and Ukraine have become members of the 3 Seas Hydrogen Council, Europe’s first platform bringing together countries from our region.
 The agreement was signed during the second edition of the H2Poland conference in Poznań.
 One of the Council’s main tasks will be to represent the sector before the European Commission and the European Parliament.